Master Terms of Service

 8.2.1.

-TO THE FULLEST EXTENT PERMITTED BY LAW NEITHER PARTY WILL HAVE ANY LIABILITY FOR: (i) LOST PROFITS OR REVENUE; (ii) LOSS OF GOODWILL OR BUSINESS REPUTATION; (iii) LOSS OR CORRUPTION OF DATA; (iv) LOSS ARISING FROM INACCURATE OR UNEXPECTED RESULTS ARISING FROM THE USE OF THE CORTI SERVICES; OR (v) INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL LOSS OR DAMAGES, IN EACH CASE REGARDLESS OF WHETHER SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSSES OR DAMAGES ARISING.
+TO THE FULLEST EXTENT PERMITTED BY LAW NEITHER PARTY WILL HAVE ANY LIABILITY FOR: (i) LOST PROFITS OR REVENUE; (ii) LOSS OF GOODWILL OR BUSINESS REPUTATION; (iii) LOSS OR CORRUPTION OF DATA; (iv) INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES; or (v) LOSS ARISING FROM INACCURATE OR UNEXPECTED RESULTS ARISING FROM THE USE OF THE CORTI SERVICES, IN EACH CASE REGARDLESS OF WHETHER SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSSES OR DAMAGES ARISING; FOR CLARITY, THIS SECTION 8.2.1 DOES NOT EXCLUDE AMOUNTS PAYABLE TO THIRD PARTIES UNDER A PARTY’S INDEMNIFICATION OBLIGATIONS, SUBJECT TO THE APPLICABLE CAP.

 8.2.2.

 GENERAL LIABILITY CAP.
-SUBJECT TO SUB-SECTIONS 8.2.3 - 8.2.5 BELOW, IN NO EVENT WILL THE AGGREGATE LIABILITY OF EACH PARTY TOGETHER WITH ALL OF ITS AFFILIATES ARISING OUT OF OR RELATED TO THE AGREEMENT EXCEED THE TOTAL AMOUNT PAID OR PAYABLE BY CUSTOMER AND ITS AFFILIATES FOR THE CORTI SERVICES GIVING RISE TO THE LIABILITY IN THE TWELVE (12) MONTHS PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE, WHETHER ARISING OUT OF CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR ANY OTHER LEGAL OR EQUITABLE THEORY (THE “GENERAL CAP”);
+SUBJECT TO SUB-SECTIONS 8.2.3 - 8.2.5 BELOW, IN NO EVENT WILL THE AGGREGATE LIABILITY OF EACH PARTY TOGETHER WITH ALL OF ITS AFFILIATES ARISING OUT OF OR RELATED TO THE AGREEMENT EXCEED THE TOTAL AMOUNT PAID OR PAYABLE BY CUSTOMER AND ITS AFFILIATES (INCLUDING UNDER THE APPLICABLE ORDER FORM(S), IF RELEVANT) FOR THE CORTI SERVICES GIVING RISE TO THE LIABILITY IN THE TWELVE (12) MONTHS PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE, WHETHER ARISING OUT OF CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR ANY OTHER LEGAL OR EQUITABLE THEORY (THE “GENERAL CAP”); PROVIDED THAT AMOUNTS RECOVERABLE UNDER THE ENHANCED CAP SHALL NOT ALSO COUNT AGAINST THE GENERAL CAP FOR THE SAME CLAIM.

 8.2.3.